 - Radiant floor heating

 We’ll start with the best.
 In most cases, heat pumps are the most efficient way to heat your older home.

 These super-powerful HVAC systems work by transferring heat from outside your home to the inside of your home and they also double as an air conditioning system in the warmer months—a win-win.

 These heat water until it turns to steam.
 They run on electricity, gas, or oil, and are very common in older, historic homes.
 (Unfortunately—and you might know this from personal experience—they’re not very efficient.)

-Also known as baseboard heaters or electric resistance heating, these are units which can be individually installed in rooms that need extra heat.
+Also known as baseboard heaters or electric resistance heating, these units can be individually installed in rooms that need extra heat.
 They’re not a great whole-house solution, though.

 Radiant, localized heating

 The quick-and-dirty solution: Just buy a portable heater and set it up in the room that’s cold.
-While this can work as a temporary fix, it’s one of the least effective, least aesthetically pleasing, and least efficient options.
+While this can work as a temporary fix, it’s one of the least-effective and least-efficient options.

 The most common type of heating in the US.
 Furnaces work by generating heat on burners inside a cabinet, and they can run on electricity, natural gas, or oil.

 This kind of system spreads heat through a film or mat beneath your floor (or, sometimes, through heated water in pipes).
 If your old house doesn’t already have this, it can be an enormously intrusive installation process.